dwisetiyadi/cv/README.md

 ## What people misunderstand about me
 * People think I'm temperamental, but I'm not.
 The parameter I'm angry is when I don't want to talk and aphatetic (when I don't care anymore).
+* People think I'm younger than I look, but I'm not.

 ## Latest Projects
 * [Telkom Corporate University](https://telkomcorpu.id/)